 I will be adding to this list as and when I come across further declarations of intentions to contest these elections on the part of other non-party candidates.
 This cohort of candidates often tends to be the hardest to glean information on, so this list may not be as up to date/accurate as the similar posts for the different parties.

 The Fine Gael selection convention for Ratoath took place on 16th October 2018 and three candidates – all incumbents – were selected at this.
 However, as reported by the Meath Chronicle (12th March 2019), Cllr.
 Gillian Toole later announced in March 2019 that she was resigning from Fine Gael and would be contesting the local elections instead as an independent candidate.
+On 29th March it was announced that Bee Flanagan would be added as a third party candidate in this electoral area.

 The selection convention for Limerick City East took place on 22nd October, as reported in the Limerick Leader (23rd October 2018), and three candidates, including two incumbents, were selected at this.
+As reported by the Limerick Leader (28th March 2019), Sarah Lee Kiely was added as a fourth party candidate here.

 Cllr.
 John Kennedy was selected as the party candidate for the Stillorgan electoral area at a selection convention on 1st November 2018.
 Eoghan Howe was selected to contest the South West Inner City electoral area as the Fine Gael party candidate on 5th November 2018.
 As reported by the Limerick Leader (3rd November 2018), Cllrs.
 Daniel Butler and Elenora Hogan were selected to contest the Limerick City West electoral area for Fine Gael at a convention which took place on 3rd November 2018 – two Patrickswell-based nominees lost out at the convention; Fergus Kilcoyne and 20-year-old Daniel McSweeney.
 As reported by the Limerick Leader (18th March 2019), Daniel McSweeney was later (in March 2019) added as a third party candidate here.